-In accordance with MPI processes, the IRAs are used to develop an IHS with generic import requirements.
+In accordance with MPI processes, the IRAs are used to develop an IHS with generic import requirements .
 The generic IHS serves as the basis for country to country (bilateral) negotiations of country specific veterinary certificates.
-Additionally, the negotiations will take into account the verifiable health status of the exporting country, the national systems, legislation and import requirements of the exporting country for regulatory oversight of germplasm collection and processing, and the capabilities and preferences of the exporting country's Competent Authority.
-The assessments will be based on World Trade Organisation Terrestrial Animal Health Code (the Code) 3, Quality of Veterinary Services.
+Additionally, the negotiations will take into account the verifiable health status of the exporting country, the national systems, legislation and import requirements of the exporting country for regulatory oversight of livestock and semen and embryo collection, and the capabilities and preferences of the exporting country's Competent Authority.
+The assessments will be based on World Organisation for Animal Health (OIE) Terrestrial Animal Health Code (the Code), Quality of Veterinary Services.

-A guidance document will be issued by MPI and this will provide specific guidance information, a model veterinary certificate, and samples of bilaterally-agreed veterinary certification for trade in sheep and goat germplasm.
+A guidance document will be issued by MPI and this will provide specific guidance information, model veterinary certificates, and samples of bilaterally-agreed veterinary certification for trade in semen and embryos from sheep and goats.